-BASICS OF BIOLOGY -II (For MPC Stream of Bio-Tech)
+BASICS OF BIOLOGY-II (For MPC Stream of Bio-Tech)

-Instruction 3 L+1T Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L+1T Hours per week 3 Hours 60 Marks 40 Marks 4

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 4

-- 1. To impart theoretical knowledge on animal cell, tissues their types and level organization - 2.
-To provide knowledge on basic concepts of Biology and basis of animal kingdom classification. - 3.
-To provide knowledge on various parasites, lifecycle and diseases caused by them. - 4.
-To impart knowledge on ecology, environment and biotic interactions in nature - 5.
-To give an insight on genes, chromosome, blood grouping system, and gene expression
+- 1. To impart theoretical knowledge on animal cells, tissues their types, and level of organization - 2.
+To provide knowledge on basic concepts of Biology and the basis of animal kingdom classification. - 3.
+To provide knowledge on various parasites, lifecycles, and diseases caused by them. - 4.
+To impart knowledge on ecology, environment, and biotic interactions in nature - 5.
+To give an insight into genes, chromosomes, blood grouping system, and gene expression

-COURSE OUTCOMES: After completion of this course, student will be able to
+COURSE OUTCOMES: After completion of this course, students will be able to

-- 1. Identify the basic structure, function of various animal cell organelles, level of organization and types of tissues in animals. - 2.
+- 1. Identify the basic structure, and function of various animal cell organelles, level of organization, and types of tissues in animals. - 2.
 Explains nomenclature and the animal kingdom classification with its characteristic features. - 3.
-Explain and identify the lifecycles, diseases, treatment and preventive measures of human pathogens. - 4.
+Identify and explain the lifecycles, diseases, treatment, and preventive measures of human pathogens. - 4.
 Outline population ecology, various biotic and abiotic environmental factors of ecosystem. - 5.
-To give an insight on genes, chromosome, blood grouping system and gene expression.
+Define the concept of genes, alleles, chromosomes, blood grouping system, and gene expression.

 PO/PSO PO PSO PSO

-CO 1 2 3 4 5 6 7 8 9 10 11 1 2
+СО 1 2 3 4 5 6 7 8 9 10 11 1 2

 CO1 2 - - - - 2 2 2 2 - 2 2 1

 CO2 2 - - - - 2 2 2 2 - 2 2 -

 CO3 2 - - - - 2 2 2 2 - 2 2 1

 CO4 2 - - - - 2 2 2 2 - 2 2 -

 CO5 2 - - - - 2 2 2 2 - 2 2 1

-Animal Cell, Tissues and Level of Organization: Structure of animal cell and its organelles.
-Differences between plant and animal cell.
+Animal Cell, Tissues, and Level of Organization: Structure of animal cell and its organelles.
+Differences between plant and animal cells.
 Level of organization, multicellularity, diploblastic and triploblastic conditions.
 Asymmetry, symmetry: radial symmetry and bilateral symmetry.
-Acoelomates, pseudo coelomates and coelomates in brief.
+Acoelomates, pseudo coelomates, and coelomates in brief.
 Animal tissues structure and functions.
 Different types of animal tissues and their functions.
-Epithelial, Connective, Muscular and Nervous tissues in brief
+Epithelial, Connective, Muscular, and Nervous tissues in brief